-Once you delete files they cannot be restored!
+Once you delete files they cannot be undeleted!

-Move the highlight to the file you want to delete
+▶ Move the highlight to the file you want to delete.

 - ➤ To select the erasing function, press the DELETE soft key.
-The TNC asks whether you really want to delete the file - To confirm, press the OK soft key, or - To cancel deletion, press the CANCEL soft key
+The TNC inquires whether you really intend to delete the file - To confirm, press the OK soft key, or - ▶ To cancel deletion, press the CANCEL soft key